ph1ll1ps/ph1ll1ps.github.io/content/post/msr2019/index.md

 #   Otherwise, set `projects = []`.
 projects: [visualdsd]
 ---
-I led a computational team using our Visual DSD language to help develop communicating DNA circuits encapsulated in synthetic protocells.
+I led a computational team using our Visual DSD language to help develop communicating DNA circuits encapsulated in synthetic protocells, in collaboration with Eindhoven University of Technology and Radboud University.